 \section{Further Discussions}

-In this section, we provide some further discussions including limitations of our proposed framework and future work.
+In this section, we provide some further discussion, including the limitations of our proposed framework and future work.

-First of all, we would like to highlight that the core of our proposed method is an existing public dataset for the target machine learning model our FL system tries to collective build.
+First of all, we would like to highlight that the core of our proposed method is an existing public dataset for the target machine learning model our FL system tries to build collectively.
 The public dataset is considered validated and cannot be compromised by the attacker.
 While this assumption can be considered quite strong, it is reasonable for many real-world applications given the richness of public and open datasets in many fields.
 The public dataset effectively provides a ``ground truth'' benchmark so that we can train a reference model (RM) and an auditor model to test gradients (and updates) sent by all clients of the FL system.
-Note that such a public dataset does not need to stay static, but can keep evolving by continuously accepting new and validated samples, like how many open datasets are being maintained in many fields.
-Similarly, mistakenly added malicious samples can also be removed from the public dataset.
+Note that such a public dataset does not need to stay static but can keep evolving by continuously accepting new and validated samples, such as how many open datasets are being maintained in many fields.
+Similarly, mistakenly added malicious samples can be removed from the public dataset.
 In a way, our proposed method leverages the community-wide review processes to maintain the integrity of the public dataset.

-Although our proposed method has a number of merits, it also has some limitations.
+Although our proposed method has many merits, it also has some limitations.
 We discuss some of such limitations below, together with corresponding future research directions.

 \begin{enumerate} \item \textit{The need to maintain a stable and validated public dataset}: The dependence on a well-validated public dataset means that our method will not work if drastically different new data samples and even new classes keep emerging.
 Examples include automatic detection of rare diseases or rapidly changing viruses (e.g., COVID or flu viruses), and intrusion detection systems where attackers keep changing their attack behaviors.
-In other words, our proposed method is suitable only for applications where 1) class labels are stable and representative samples of each class do not change too rapidly, or 2) a public dataset can be easily maintained by an active community despite the fast evolution of data samples.
+In other words, our proposed method is suitable only for applications where 1) class labels are stable and representative samples of each class do not change too rapidly, or 2) an active community can easily maintain a public dataset despite the fast evolution of data samples.
 In the future, we will study how to relax the dependency on the public dataset, which likely requires new ideas to update the \textbf{RM}, e.g., based on some distributed consensus protocols.